 Wildlife Awareness on The Hike

-If you’re on any hikes in Kananaskis you should practice proper wildlife awareness.
-In the region, there are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars.
-They all a potential threat to humans and we should reduce our impact on their natural lives.
+If you’re on any hikes in Kananaskis, you should practice proper wildlife awareness.
+There are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars in the region.
+They are all a potential threat to humans, and we should reduce our impact on their natural lives.

 Before any hike or walk-in the Canadian Rockies, you need to have bear spray.
 Remember that the bear spray is worthless if it’s in your pack, you’ll need to be able to grab this in two seconds or less in an emergency.
-We wear our bear sprays on our hip.
+We wear our bear sprays on our hips.

-When you’re on the trail make noise by banging hiking poles, talking, whistling, clapping, or singing.
+When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners.
 You’re through the deep woods during these times, and it’s prime time to sneak up on a bear.
 Once you’re at the summit, you’re safer as you can see wildlife from afar, but still, don’t let your guard down and keep the bear spray on you just in case.

-As always while hiking, you need to stay alert, travel in a group, mind children and pets, and finally carrying bear spray and knowing how to use it.
-If you’ve come to the park without bear spray Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use properly.
+As always, while hiking, you need to stay alert, travel in a group, mind children and pets, and finally carrying bear spray and knowing how to use it.
+If you’ve come to the park without bear spray, Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use them properly.

 Besides bears, it’s common to see hoary marmots and pika.
 We asked a marmot for directions, but they only gave us a whistle.

 Advice on Hikes in the Canadian Rockies

 - If this is your first time hiking in the Rockies take a conservative approach.
 Pick an adequate hike for your fitness, plan for plenty of time, pack water and food, and don’t be afraid to turn around.
 If you want to learn more about what to wear hiking we have a great post.

 - For long hikes, set a turn around time at the departure.
 Any time we set out for an objective I determine a time at which we need to turn around in order to arrive at the parking lot or campsite by dark.
 I would recommend not hiking in the dark as it’s easy to get lost and it’s not fun in bear country.

-On that note, always carry bear spray if you plan to hike in the park.
+- Always carry bear spray if you plan to hike in the park.
 We carry ours in the neighborhood and bears have been known to stroll through town and busy parking lots.
 Always practice wildlife awareness when you’re on a trail, and please give animals space.

-Lastly, a GPS tracker could save your life – it’s one of those backpacking essentials I like to have on me just in case I need to hit SOS.
+- A GPS tracker could save your life – it’s one of those backpacking essentials I like to have on me just in case I need to hit SOS.
 We carry the Garmin Inreach Explorer+, but the high cost may not be worth it for the average recreationalist.

 - Alltrails is our favorite app to have on a hike.
 It shows the correct trail way, elevation, and other hiker reviews.
 We paid the subscription fee so that we could download all the data we need to our phones.
 Best $2.50 (per month) ever spent!

 What to Wear On a Hike?

 The most basic principle of what to wear hiking is layering.
-Anyone that has spent time in wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
-You can easily start off cool at the base of the mountain and get hot as soon as you begin moving.
+Anyone that has spent time in the wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
+You can easily start off cool at the mountain base and get hot as soon as you begin moving.

 The goal of hiking clothing is to help regulate your body temperature, element protection, and moisture management.
-Temperature management is best done through a layering system if you want to learn more about what to pack for a day hike or what to wear on a hike, you can see our full post!
+Temperature management is best done through a layering system.
+If you want to learn more about what to pack for a day hike or what to wear on a hike, you can see our full post!
 Here are the best hiking clothes for men and the best hiking clothes for women.

 Other Kananaskis Country Hikes

-There are so many more great hikes in the Kananaskis Country Provincial Park or you can check out some awesome Banff hikes.
+There are many more great hikes in the Kananaskis Country Provincial Park, or you can check out some awesome Banff hikes.
 Both are home to some of our all-time favorite hikes and scrambles in the region.
 To learn more, we’ve got a post on our favorite hikes in Kananaskis Country.